antrea-io/antrea/CONTRIBUTING.md

 ### Area Assignment

 Area labels begin with `area/` and identify areas of interest or functionality to which an issue relates.
-An issue could have multiple areas.
-These labels are used to sort issues into categories such as:
+An issue or PR could have multiple areas.
+These labels are used to sort issues and PRs into categories such as:

 * operating systems
 * cloud platform,